 Fortunately, we can treat shoulder bursitis so that you can find relief for your painful symptoms.
 The key to getting the best results is to have treatment early, ideally at or near the first signs of shoulder pain or stiffness.

-If you’re experiencing pain or other symptoms in or near your shoulder, don’t put off getting care.
-Call Next Step Orthopedics or use our online form to request an appointment today.
+If you’re experiencing pain or other symptoms in or near your shoulder, don’t put off getting care. call us at (972) 547-0047 or book an appointment online.